janlauber/bachelor-thesis/chapters/implementation.typ

 == Development Environment Setup

 The development of the One-Click Deployment system necessitates a specifically configured environment to support the technologies used.
 This setup includes a Kubernetes cluster, which is central to deploying and managing containerized applications.
 Developers need to install Docker to containerize the application, ensuring consistent operation across different environments.
-The backend development leverages Go, requiring a Go environment setup, while the frontend uses Node.js and SvelteKit, necessitating the installation of Node.js and the appropriate npm packages. \
+The backend development leverages Go, requiring a Go environment setup, while the frontend uses Node.js and SvelteKit #footnote[https://kit.svelte.dev/], necessitating the installation of Node.js and the appropriate npm packages. \
 The development environment setup involves:
-- A Kubernetes cluster either locally via Minikube or as a Managed Service at Natron Tech AG @NatronTechAG.
+- A Kubernetes cluster either locally via Minikube #footnote[https://minikube.sigs.k8s.io/docs/] or as a Managed Service at Natron Tech AG #footnote[https://natron.ch].
-- Docker installation for building and managing containers.
+- Docker #footnote[https://docker.com] installation for building and managing containers.
-- Node.js and npm to handle various frontend dependencies and build processes.
+- Node.js #footnote[https://nodejs.org/en] and npm #footnote[https://www.npmjs.com/] to handle various frontend dependencies and build processes.
-- Go environment for backend development, set to the appropriate version to ensure compatibility with all dependencies and libraries used.
+- Go #footnote[https://go.dev/] environment for backend development, set to the appropriate version to ensure compatibility with all dependencies and libraries used.

 These tools and setups form the backbone of the development infrastructure, providing a robust platform for building, testing, and deploying the system components efficiently.